Stonehenge: 1901–2000

 Stonehenge from the air.
 Taken by 2nd Lt Philip Henry Sharpe in Summer 1906 from a Royal Engineers' tethered balloon.

-William Gowland oversaw the first major restoration of the monument in 1901, which involved straightening and concrete-setting of sarsen stone number 56, which was in danger of falling.
+William Gowland oversaw the first major restoration of the monument in 1901.
+That involved straightening and concrete-setting of sarsen stone number 56, which was in danger of falling.
 In straightening the stone, he moved it about half a metre from its original position.
 Gowland also took the opportunity to further excavate the monument in what was the most scientific dig to date, revealing more about the erection of the stones than the previous 100 years of work had done.
 During the 1920 restoration, William Hawley, who had excavated nearby Old Sarum, excavated the base of six stones and the outer ditch.
 He also located a bottle of port wine in the Slaughter Stone socket left by Cunnington, helped to rediscover Aubrey's pits inside the bank, and located the concentric circular holes outside the Sarsen Circle called the Y and Z Holes.

 Richard J. C. Atkinson, Stuart Piggott and J. F. S. Stone re-excavated much of Hawley's work in the 1940s and 1950s, and discovered the carved axes and daggers on the sarsen stones.
 Atkinson's work was instrumental in advancing understanding of the monument's three major phases of construction.

 In 1958, the stones were restored again, when three of the standing sarsens were re-erected and set in concrete bases.
 The last restoration was carried out in 1963 after stone 23 of the Sarsen Circle fell over.
 It was again re-erected, and the opportunity was taken to concrete three more stones.
 Later archaeologists, including Christopher Chippindale of the Museum of Archaeology and Anthropology, University of Cambridge, and Brian Edwards of the University of the West of England, campaigned to give the public more knowledge of the various restorations and, in 2004, English Heritage included pictures of the work in progress in its book Stonehenge: A History in Photographs.